MarketSquare/robotframework-openapi-libcore/docs/README.md

 You'll have to change the url or file reference to the location of the openapi document for your API.

+> Note: if you encounter a `Recursion reached limit ...` error there is a circular reference somewhere in your OpenAPI document.
+Although recursion is technically allowed under the OAS, tool support is limited and changing the API to not use recursion is recommended.
+At present OpenApiLibCore does not support recursion in the OpenAPI document.

 If the openapi document passes this validation, the next step is trying to do a test run with a minimal test suite.
 The example below can be used, with `source`, `origin` and 'endpoint' altered to